pilipalaio/rezbuild/README.md

 Then ensure you already make all the necessary files to build a python package.
 Check with this
 [tutorial](https://packaging.python.org/tutorials/packaging-projects/).
+`PythonSourceBuilder` will use the official default way(build) to build the package.

 Then run the command `rez build -i`, the package will be build and installed.

 ### Custom builder

 You can customize a builder for you code from base builder.
+Just make a builder inherit from RezBuilder and rewrite `custom_build` function.
+Follow will introduce all the default builder from rezbuild so that you can use them to customize you own builder.

 #### RezBuilder
 `RezBuilder` is the root builder, all the builder inherit from it.
-It gets the rez environment, make sure the workspace, install package, and customize you own build function.
+It gets the rez environment, make sure the workspace, install package, and execute you custom build function.

 For example:
 ```python